gobstones/gobstones-lang-intl/README.md

 ## Supported Locales

-By default the following languages are supported as built-in:
+By default the following languages are supported as built-in languages:

-* en: (keywords in english, built-ins in english)
-* es: (keywords in english, built-ins in spanish)
-* es-full: (keywords in spanish, built-ins in spanish) NOT IMPLEMENTED YET
-* pt: (keywords in english, built-ins in portuguese) NOT IMPLEMENTED YET
-* pt-full: (keywords in portuguese, built-ins in portuguese) NOT IMPLEMENTED YET
+* en (with country specific variants en-AU, en-BZ, en-CA, en-CB, en-GB, en-IE, en-IN, en-JM, en-MT, en-MY, en-NZ, en-PH, en-SG, en-TT, en-US, en-ZA, en-ZW)
+* es (with country specific variants es-AR, es-BO, es-CL, es-CO, es-CR, es-DO, es-EC, es-ES, es-GT, es-HN, es-MX, es-NI, es-PA es-PE, es-PR, es-PY, es-SV, es-US, es-UY, es-VE)

+Other languages should be provided by the user.

-Check out the language definitions in `./src/translations` to see how to provide your custom languages.
+Check out the language definitions in `./src/lang-translations` to see how to provide your custom languages.

 ## Errors